PhasesResearchLab/dfttk/README.md

 # DFTTK
+## Documentation
+A more complete description of DFTTK and its capabilities can be found in the documentation at https://vasp-job-automation.readthedocs.io/en/latest/index.html
 ## Summary
 The **d**ensity **f**unctional **t**heory **t**ool**k**it is a python package for automating VASP jobs and storing relevant results on MongoDB.
 We currently have workflows for: